-Darcy Murdoch has played many roles in his life as an entertainer.
-An average encounter finds him effortlessly riffing between two of his alter egos, crooner Bobby Bacchus, and the King himself, Elvis Presley.
-But no role has challenged him more than that of patient.
+I’ve played many roles as an entertainer.
+I can effortlessly riff between two alter egos – crooner Bobby Bacchus to the King himself, Elvis Presley.
+But no role has challenged me more than that of patient.

-With his outgoing personality and love of people, Darcy was well-suited for long careers in both catering and entertainment.
+With my outgoing personality and love of people, I was well suited for long careers in both catering and entertainment.
 However, the catering lifestyle took a physical toll.
-Long hours on his feet, rich meals at odd hours and constant heavy lifting were affecting his health.
-The former smoker was used to feeling out of breath, but when he began to wheeze and cough more frequently, he knew something more was at play.
-His doctor suspected a chest infection, but x-rays proved otherwise.
-In 2011, at the age of 54, Darcy was diagnosed with Idiopathic Pulmonary Fibrosis (IPF).
+Long hours on my feet, rich meals at odd hours and constant heavy lifting were affecting my health.
+As a former smoker, I was used to feeling out of breath, but when I began to wheeze and cough more frequently, I knew something more was at play.
+My doctor suspected a chest infection, but x-rays proved otherwise.
+In 2011, at the age of 54, I was diagnosed with Idiopathic Pulmonary Fibrosis (IPF).